Bayesian multivariate logistic regression for superiority and inferiority decision-making under observable treatment heterogeneity: Numerical evaluation

-We computed sample sizes per treatment group via the procedures from Subsection \ref{ss:sample_size} for conditions with non-zero true average treatment effects.
+We computed sample sizes per treatment group via the procedures from Subsection \ref{ss:sample_size} for conditions with non-zero true average treatment effects targeting at a power of $.80$ and a right-sided $\alpha$ of $.05$.
 If the true average treatment difference was equal to zero, we used $n=1,000$ per treatment group.
-The sample size for the average treatment effect was thus leading for the analysis of both average and conditional treatments.
-As a result, the power of conditional treatment effects was not targeted at $.80$, but should exceed this target when the required sample size for a CTE was larger than the sample size for an ATE.
-Similarly, the power of CTEs with a sample size smaller than the ATE sample size should be lower than $.80$.
-The required sample sizes are presented in Table \ref{tab:SampleSizes}, where we also included a) the required sample size for the conditional treatment effect in the subpopulation; and b) the sample size after stratification of the trial population.
-The sample size after stratification is the expected size in subpopulation analysis of a) response data in the reference approach; and b) covariate data in empirical marginalization.
+The sample size for the average treatment effect was thus leading for the analysis of both average and conditional average treatments effects.
+As a result, the power of conditional treatment effects was not targeted at $.80$, but should exceed this target when the required sample size for a CATE was larger than the sample size for an ATE.
+Similarly, the power of CATEs with a sample size smaller than the ATE sample size should be lower than $.80$.
+The required sample sizes are presented in Table \ref{tab:SampleSizes.k2}.
+In these tables, we also included a) the required sample size for the conditional average treatment effect in the subpopulation; and b) the sample size after stratification of the trial population.
+The sample size after stratification is the expected size in subpopulation analysis of a) response data in a stratified analysis approach; and b) covariate data in empirical marginalization.